-HOTELS

-When a player has four houses on each property of a complete color-group, he/she may buy a hotel from the Bank and erect it on any property of the color-group.
-He/she returns the four houses from that property to the Bank and pays the price for the hotel as shown on the Title Deed card.
-Only one hotel may be erected on any one property.
+HOTELS ...
+When you have four houses on each property of a complete color-group, you may buy a hotel from the Bank and erect it on any property of the color-group.
+You return the four houses from that property to the Bank and pay the price for the hotel as shown on the Title Deed card.
+You may erect only one hotel on any one property.

-BUILDING SHORTAGES

-When the Bank has no houses to sell, players wishing to build must wait for some player to return or sell his/her houses to the Bank before building.
+BUILDING SHORTAGES ...
+When the Bank has no houses to sell, players wishing to build must wait for some player to turn back or to sell his/her houses to the Bank before building.
 If there are a limited number of houses and hotels available and two or more players wish to buy more than the Bank has, the houses or hotels must be sold at auction to the highest bidder.

-SELLING PROPERTY

-Unimproved properties, railroads and utilities (but not buildings) may be sold to any player as a private transaction for any amount the owner can get; however, no property can be sold to another player if buildings are standing on any properties of that color-group.
+SELLING PROPERTY ...
+Unimproved properties, transportation milestones and the utilities (but not buildings) may be sold to any player as a private transaction for any amount the owner can get, however, no property can be sold to another player if buildings are standing on any properties of that color-group.
 Any buildings so located must be sold back to the Bank before the owner can sell any property of that color-group.